isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [NetLogo](https://ccl.northwestern.edu/netlogo/) - A simple-to-use plaform for creating agent-based models.
 Scalable, with a nice development interface and good model interactivity.
 Many online resources and large model repository.
 I recommend this as a good way to get into Agent Based Modeling.
 [Linux, Mac, Windows]
 - [Repast Simphony](http://repast.sourceforge.net/repast_simphony.php) - Perhaps a bit more complex than NetLogo, but also perhaps more powerful.
 There is a graphical programming interface which may make this easier to use for non-programmers.
 There is a very good user-base, and nice online documentation.
 [Linux, Mac, Windows]
 - [PyABM](http://azvoleff.com/pyabm.html) - A Python library to help write ABM's in the well-known Python scripting language.
 [Linux, Mac, Windows]
+- [ArgoUML](http://argouml.tigris.org/) - UML is the "Unified Modeling Language".
+It's helpful for abstracing code to make it language agnostic, and to visually show how the code is supposed to work.
+Argo is probably the best FOSS UML tool I've come across, but there are a lot of alternatives available.
+[Linux, Mac, Windows]

 ---